bitcoinjs/bitcoinjs-lib/README.md

 Prototype software, use at your own peril.

+# How to use

+* Run `npm run-script compile` to compile to a browser-friendly minified file.
+Once in the browser, the global Bitcoin object will contain everything you need.
+* To use in NodeJS, install this package as you would any other and put in `var Bitcoin = require('bitcoinjs-lib')`.

 # License

 This library is free and open-source software released under the MIT